Welcome to today's edition of the Rush 24-7 podcast.

 The statistics and history of politics that he can rattle off.

-Uh Carl had invited a whole gang over for lunch in the White House mess.
+Carl had invited a whole gang over for lunch in the White House mess.

-And during the lunch and during the um time in his office, I mean, we were there two or three hours, and it was a nonstop history lesson with not one stutter and not one lost train of thought.
+And during the lunch and during the time in his office, I mean, we were there two or three hours, and it was a nonstop history lesson with not one stutter and not one lost train of thought.

-Uh and I tend to uh agree with that.
+And I tend to agree with that.

 I don't have to clear anything I do with anybody.

-I just I told you how much this guy Rove is despised and hated, and I want you to hear the hatred.
+I just, I told you how much this guy Rove is despised and hated.

-This was this morning on the Today Show, David Gregory, filling in there and talking to Matthews.
+David Gregory filling in there and talking to Matthews.

 Chris Matthews says, so Carl Rove says it's simply time to leave.